 Has News Corporation Been A Good Investment?

 We compared total CEO remuneration at News Corporation with the amount paid at companies with a similar market capitalization.
-Our data suggests that it pays above the median CEO pay within that group.
+As discussed above, we discovered that the company pays more than the median of that group.

 Importantly, though, the company has impressed with its earnings per share growth, over three years.
 Having said that, shareholders may be disappointed with the weak returns over the last three years.
 Considering positive per-share earnings movement, but keeping in mind the weak returns, we'd need more time to form a view on CEO compensation.
 Looking into other areas, we've picked out 2 warning signs for News that investors should think about before committing capital to this stock.